Although Positive Psychology emphasises the powerful

 (2007).
 The optimistic child: A proven program to safeguard children

-against depression and build lifelong resilience
+against depression and build lifelong resilience.
+Houghton Mifflin

 Harcourt.